 Full disclosure – I am an affiliate of WP Engine and if you click the links in this post and sign up with them, that will result in me receiving a little extra cupcake money.
 If you want top notch hosting but are philosophically opposed to me eating more cupcakes you can certainly sign up without using my link and get the same exact price and service.

 The reason I am an affiliate is because I use WP Engine every day (this site runs on WP Engine), as do several of my clients, and I love it.
 I recommend it to all my clients running an actual business on WordPress.
-I have also heard great things about FlyWheel, but I don’t have much experience with them firsthand.
 As with any decision you make for your business, do your research to pick the right solution for your situation.